KingricharVD/Astra-Coin/Astra/doc/README.md

-DIVI Core
+Astra Core
 =====================

 Setup
 ---------------------
-[DIVI Core](http://diviproject.org/wallet) is the original DIVI client and it builds the backbone of the network.
-However, it downloads and stores the entire history of DIVI transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Astra Core](http://Astraproject.org/wallet) is the original Astra client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Astra transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run DIVI on your native platform.
+The following are some helpful notes on how to run Astra on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/divi-qt (GUI, 32-bit) or bin/32/divid (headless, 32-bit)
+- bin/32/Astra-qt (GUI, 32-bit) or bin/32/Astrad (headless, 32-bit)
-- bin/64/divi-qt (GUI, 64-bit) or bin/64/divid (headless, 64-bit)
+- bin/64/Astra-qt (GUI, 64-bit) or bin/64/Astrad (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run divi-qt.exe.
+Unpack the files into a directory, and then run Astra-qt.exe.

 ### OSX

-Drag DIVI-Qt to your applications folder, and then run DIVI-Qt.
+Drag Astra-Qt to your applications folder, and then run Astra-Qt.

 ### Need Help?

-* See the documentation at the [DIVI Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Astra Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [DIVI Forum](http://forum.diviproject.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Astra Forum](http://forum.Astraproject.org/).
-* Join one of our Slack groups [DIVI Slack Groups](https://diviproject.org/slack-logins/).
+* Join one of our Slack groups [Astra Slack Groups](https://Astraproject.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build DIVI on your native platform.
+The following are developer notes on how to build Astra on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)